CSX460/CSX460/README.md

 # CSX460

 This repository contains materials for Practical Machine Learning with R (CSX460) at the University of California, Berkeley.
-The most recent class is/was `Fall 2015`.
+The most recent class is/was `Spring 2015`.

 ## Course Description